vvijay83/BoB_LJMU_Warrior/source/README.md

 ## Requirements:

-Requirements.txt is uploaded [Requirement file](https://github.com/akbism/BoB_LJMU_Warrior/blob/main/source/requirements.txt)
+Requirements.txt is uploaded at [Requirement file](https://github.com/akbism/BoB_LJMU_Warrior/blob/main/source/requirements.txt)

 To install required libraries using requirements.txt file use the below command from terminal.